ghezalahmad/SequentialLearningApp/README.md

 The app is divided into the four main windows "Upload", "Data Info", "Design Space Explorer" and "Sequenital Learning", which are explained below.

 ## Upload
-In the upload window of the app, the material data in CSV format can be imported via a dialog.
-An example file is provided in this repository.
+In the upload window of the app, the materials data in CSV format can be imported via a dialog.
 An option to set the CSV separator, the decimal separator and to delete non-numeric data is available.
 Additionally, lines at the beginning of the file can be skipped (e.g., header information, etc.).
 At the end of this process, the data is displayed to the user to allow a plausibility check.
 Here it can be checked quickly and easily whether decimal places are specified correctly, and all data are numeric.

+*An example file has been extracted from the paper Xie et al. 2020 https://doi.org/10.1016/j.conbuildmat.2020.119380 and is provided in this repository.

 ## Data Info
 This window gives a detailed overview of the uploaded data.
-Besides the data preview, there is a detailed list of all variables (Info button) and some basic statistical characteristics of the variables (Stats button).
+Besides the data preview, there is a detailed list of all variables ('Info' button) and some basic statistical characteristics of the variables ('Stats' button).

 ## Design Space Explorer
 The Design Space Explorer allows the visualization of complex relationships in the data.
 Here, specific dependencies between selected variables can be displayed as a scatter plot, the interrelationships and distributions of the variables can be mapped as a scatter matrix, and correlations can be visualized as a correlation heatmap.
 These tools allow a quick visual overview, e.g. of co-linearities of the characteristics for feature selection or trade-offs between different material properties, which are to be optimized.